Island and Tower

 She reaches into a shiny black box with markings similar to the harbor wall, and pulls out a glowing crystal.

-The crystal reminds me of the house.
+The stone reminds me of the house.

 “Now,” she says.
 “Hurry!”